Minnesota Vikings shock New Orleans Saints with final-play TD

 They put them through quite the emotional finish to complete it.

-Brees connected with Michael Thomas for two touchdown passes in a span of 3:09 of the second half.
+Brees connected with Michael Thomas for two of his three touchdown passes in a span of 3:09 of the second half.
 The first score came after a 12-play, 80-yard drive.
 The second was set up at the Minnesota 40 by an interception by Williams after an off-balance throw by Keenum, his one costly moment of either inexperience or recklessness.

-Saints coach Sean Payton lost two challenges and thus two timeouts on the next drive by the Vikings, which ended with a successful 49-yard kick by Kai Forbath after he missed from the same distance right before halftime.
+When George Johnson blocked Ryan Quigley's punt, the Saints took over at the Vikings 40.
+Four plays later, rookie Alvin Kamara, whose breakout was a major factor in the team's NFC South title and breakthrough from three straight 7-9 finishes, caught a 14-yard pass from Brees for a 21-20 lead with 3:01 left.

+Forbath's 53-yard field goal, his third make of the evening against his former team, gave the Vikings their lead back with 1:29 left.
+That was more than enough time for Brees, the sure-bet Hall of Famer with a Super Bowl ring and all kinds of records.